paypal/PayPal-iOS-SDK/README.md

 Developers with existing Express Checkout integrations or who want additional features may wish to use [Mobile Express Checkout](https://developer.paypal.com/webapps/developer/docs/classic/mobile/gs_MEC/) in a webview.

-###CocoaPods

-If you use [CocoaPods](http://cocoapods.org) to keep up with new versions of the PayPal iOS SDK, we strongly recommend that you [include your Pods directory in source control](http://guides.cocoapods.org/using/using-cocoapods.html#should-i-ignore-the-pods-directory-in-source-control?), as for security reasons we may sometimes stop distributing old versions of the SDK.
-For details, see [this discussion of the card.io SDK pod](https://github.com/card-io/card.io-iOS-SDK/issues/24).

-Note: We're delighted that developers are using CocoaPods to help provide easy access to our SDK, and we'll help where we can.
-But we leave the creation and maintenance of the Specs to developers such as yourself.
-See http://guides.cocoapods.org/making/specs-and-specs-repo.html for details.

 ## Next Steps